peter225/charitex/README.md

-This is a web-based application built for Grass to Grace technologies.
-It enables prospective students to register for desired courses in the field of electronics.
+This is a web-based application built by Adeyemo Peter.
+It's a custom charity application that enables applicants to request for financial aids and grants for critical conditions.